ftao1/packer-builds/README.md

 ## Output

-Once the packer build is complete the Vagrant box file will be saved to the **output** directory.
+Once the packer build is complete the Vagrant box file will be saved to the /vagrant_boxes** directory.

 ## Usage